apache/jena-site/source/documentation/rdf/datasets.md

 If used outside of a transaction, the implementation provides "auto-commit" functionality.
 Each triple or added or deleted is done inside an implicit transaction.
-This have a measurable performance impact.
+This has a measurable performance impact.
 It is better to do related operations inside a single transaction explicitly in the application code.